On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Convex domains in hyperbolic space

 We can also ask the dual question.

-\begin{question} Let $h$ be a complete hyperbolic metric on the disk $\DD$, with curvature $K<1$ and closed geodesics of length $L>2\pi$.
-Assume that $(\DD, h)$ is conformal to a disk.
+\begin{question} Let $h$ be a complete conformal metric on the disk $\DD$, with curvature $K<1$ and closed geodesics of length $L>2\pi$.
 Is there a unique embedding of $(\DD, h)$ in $\HH^3$ with third fundamental form $h$ such that the ideal boundary of the image is a round circle? \end{question}

 In addition, those two questions can also be considered for ``parabolic'' embeddings, that is, when the image surface has only one point at infinity.

 \begin{question} Let $h$ be a complete hyperbolic metric on the disk $\DD$, with curvature $K>-1$.
 Assume that $(\DD, h)$ is conformal to $\C$.
 Is there a unique isometric embedding of $(\DD, h)$ in $\HH^3$ such that the ideal boundary of the image is a point? \end{question}